XEQMLabs/xeqm-core/docs/daemon-rpc/static/preamble-daemon.md

 # Daemon Administration Endpoints

-These endpoints allow for controlling and querying privileged information about the running oxend.
+These endpoints allow for controlling and querying privileged information about the running equilibriad.
 They require administrator access.